 This figure reflects the work undertaken by the company in the fight against climate change.

 Generating real and inclusive labour opportunities is one of our highest principles.
 The company is committed to preventing all discrimination, whether due to race, gender, nationality, language, origins, personal beliefs, civil status or health, as well as the application of the principle of equal opportunities.
 We believe in equality and respect towards all people.
 We are fully against discrimination.
-In 2020, we have people from ten nationalities working with us – a clear sign of integrity and diversity.
+In 2020, we have people from eleven nationalities working with us – a clear sign of integrity and diversity.

 Our commitment to developing policies for equality is applied from recruitment to promotion, covering salary policy, training, employment conditions, workplace health, the Working Time Directive and the balance between work and family life.